VAT Guide Austria • 2026

 In Austria, VAT exemptions include medical services, standard financial and insurance services, and certain educational services provided by authorized entities.
 Exemptions are based on Austrian VAT law and often require additional formal requirements.

-Companies registered for VAT in Austria can recover VAT through deductions on their VAT returns, provided the purchases are for taxable business purposes and the invoices meet formal requirements.
+Companies registered for VAT in Austria can recover VAT by deducting it in their VAT returns, provided that the purchases are made for taxable activities and the invoices meet the formal requirements.

-Companies without an Austrian VAT number can use the VAT-REF procedure (Directive 2008/9/EC) in the EU or the procedure under Article 13 of the VAT Directive for entities from third countries, submitting applications within the specified deadlines and under specific rules.
+Companies without an Austrian VAT number can use the VAT-REF procedure (Directive 2008/9/EC) in the EU or the procedure under Article 13 of the VAT Directive for entities from third countries, submitting applications within the specified deadlines and under certain conditions.

 Yes, in certain cases, it is possible to use deferred settlement of import VAT in Austria.
 This solution improves company liquidity because the company does not have to pay import VAT and customs duties at customs, and settlement is done solely in the VAT return.